mayeco/patagonia/rate-request.md

 Evaluate how well requests, plans, backlog items, or current pending tasks are understood before proceeding.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete evaluation within 6 steps maximum.
+Provide rating and either ask questions or proceed.

+**DECISION POINTS**: Make binary decisions - content is clear enough to proceed or needs clarification.

+**CONTENT ANALYSIS**: Evaluate clarity, completeness, and feasibility quickly.

+**TERMINATION CONDITIONS**:
+- If rating is 6-10: Provide explanation and recommend proceeding
+- If rating is 1-5: Ask specific questions and STOP
+- If user provides clarification: Re-evaluate and provide new rating
+- Never proceed with implementation without user confirmation

 ## Steps

 0. Detect the user's input language (default to Spanish if not clearly English)